Jake Brown (skateboarder): 2007 X Games fall

 On 2 August 2007, during the Summer X Games 2007 Big Air section, Brown fell 45 ft onto the bottom of the ramp below.
-Brown's injuries were a fractured wrist, fractured vertebrae, bruised liver, bruised lung, ruptured spleen and concussion.
+The impact was so violent that Brown's shoes flew off of his feet and landed several feet away.
+Brown's injuries included a fractured wrist, fractured vertebrae, bruised liver, bruised lung, ruptured spleen and concussion.
 After several minutes of unconsciousness, Brown walked off the ramp surface with assistance.

 Following the accident, Brown appeared on the television programs Larry King Live, The Today Show, Shockwave, Most Daring, Destroyed in Seconds, and MTV.
 Following his recovery, Brown then won the gold medal in the Big Air event two years later at X Games L.A. and then defended his title in 2010.

 In a 2013 news article, Brown admitted that "I thought I was good right away, but it took me a couple of years to mentally get back to where I wanted to be."
 Danny Way explained in the same article, "Jake's fall was catastrophic.
 Those types of things put what we do into perspective.
 It's what we fear most.
 That's the reality of the risk."